dhankhar313/Coursera-Courses/Google-Data-Analytics-Professional-Certificate/1. Foundations- Data, Data, Everywhere/Week 1/Quiz1.md

 ### Question

-Billings Upholstery has defined a problem it needs to solve: Find a more environmentally friendly way to produce its furniture.
-A data analyst gathers relevant data, analyzes it, and uses it to draw conclusions.
-The analyst then shares their analysis with subject-matter experts from the manufacturing team, who validate the findings.
-Finally, a plan is put into action.
-This scenario describes what process?

-### Answer

-Identification of trends - wrong

-### Question

 You read an interesting article about data analytics in a magazine and want to share some ideas from the article in the discussion forum.
 In your post, you include the author and a link to the original article.
 This would be an inappropriate use of the forum.

 ### Answer